 Games for Religious Education & Community

-How communities used games: Developing quiz games to teach religious knowledge, creating games around religious festivals, organizing community events in online games, and curating lists of "religiously appropriate" games.
+Communities were developing quiz games to teach religious knowledge, building games around religious festivals, organizing community events inside online games, and curating lists of games they considered appropriate for their members.
+None of this required developer support.
+Imagine what they could do with it.

 "What questions should I include in an Android quiz game on Hinduism I am building?"